Increasing the Efficiency of Policy Learning for Autonomous Vehicles by Multi-Task Representation Learning: Experiments

 \subsection{Qualitative Analysis}

 In this section, we explore the latent-space to answer question \ref{qual_analysis}.
 The learned latent-vector has 20 elements some of which have almost zero standard deviation and changing their value do not cause any difference in outputs.
+We tested several latent space sizes.
+Low latent sizes push the network to mix information in latent elements.
+So, the disentanglement of latent elements will be lower, and by changing the latent element's value, multiple elements will change in the reconstruction heads.
+On the other hand, by considering higher latent space sizes, most of the elements will be zero, and it doesn't guarantee to have more disentanglement in latent space.
+We selected 20 as a number in between, but we have some latent elements close to zero with a low standard deviation.
+Note that we do not try to solve the disentanglement problem here.
 Fig.~\ref{fig:latent_viz} shows the results for three latent elements.
 We used a sample input from dataset and encoded it to get the latent-vector.
 Then for each latent element \(i\), we changed its value from \( \mu_i - \sigma_i\) to \( \mu_i + \sigma_i\) while other latent elements were fixed.
 By exploring latent-space, we see changes in different factors in the scene such as road structure, traffic light color, route, dynamic objects pose, planning, and motion prediction.
 This shows the meaningfulness of the learned latent-space.
 We can also see the harmony between different heads' outputs when changing latent values.